 Many quilt artists dream of designing their own line of fabric.
 Maybe you constantly doodle designs in your sketchbook, or maybe you’ve created a pattern in your quilt art that you’d love to see repeated in yardage.

 I definitely love bold and exciting patterns, and even more than that, I love mixing them together!
-Some tips I have on combining many different patterns together successfully are:1.
-Drama.
+Some tips I have on combining many different patterns together successfully are:

+2. Mix Master.
 Mix contrasting fabrics together until you bring out the best in each pattern.
-For example, contrast in scale, color position (pattern with blue accent + pattern with blue ground), repeat type (linear + tossed), or density (open ground space + densely packed).3.
-Harmony.
+For example, contrast in scale, color position (pattern with blue accent + pattern with blue ground), repeat type (linear + tossed), or density (open ground space + densely packed).